springml/spark-salesforce/README.md

 ### Using this package in databricks

-#### Create Package Library
+#### Create Spark Salesforce Package Library
 * Login into your databricks instance
 * Click Create-->Library and select "Maven Coordinate" as source
 * Click "Search Spark Packages and Maven Central" button
 * Select "spark-salesforce" and click "Create Library" button
 * Library called "spark-salesforce_2.10-1.0.1" will be created
-* Now attach it to the clusters you are working on
+* Now attach it to your clusters

 #### Upload Databricks table into Salesforce Wave
 * Click Create-->Notebook in your databricks instance
 * Select language that you want to use, select your cluster and click "Create" to create a notebook
-* Write the code to create dataframe from your table.
-Below is the scala code to create dataframe
+* Write the code to create dataframe.
+Below is the scala code to create dataframe from your table
 ```scala
 val df = sqlContext.sql("select * from <your_table_name>")
 ```
 * Write the code to upload the dataframe as dataset into Salesforce Wave.
-Below is the scala code to upload
+Below is the scala code for uploading a dataframe into Salesforce Wave
 ```scala
 df.
    write.